There are four forms of vitamin B12. Which one is best for you?

 Any other benefits to methyl B12?

-In a randomized study, 67 stroke patients received daily doses of 1500mcg methyl B12, while 68 remained untreated.
-After two years, sensory nerve in the treated group improved significantly compared to the untreated group.
+In one randomized study, 67 stroke patients received daily doses of 1500μg methyl B12, while 68 remained untreated.
+After two years, sensory nerve in the treated group was significantly improved compared to the untreated group.

 Speaking of stroke, combining methyl B12 with folate is effective in reducing the risk of hip fractures in elderly patients following stroke.
 Add clonidine and moxonidine to the mix, and you improve baroreflex function in stroke-prone, hypertensive rats.